self-actuated/actuated.com/posts/2023-07-25-automate-packer-qemu-image-builds.md

 Additional tools like the [qemu disk image utility](https://www.qemu.org/docs/master/tools/qemu-img.html) can also be used to convert images between different formats.
 A [post-processor](https://developer.hashicorp.com/packer/docs/templates/hcl_templates/blocks/build/post-processor) would be the ideal place for these kinds of extra processing steps.

 AWS also supports importing VM images and converting them to an AMI so they can be used to launch EC2 instances.
 See: [Create an AMI from a VM image](https://docs.aws.amazon.com/vm-import/latest/userguide/vmimport-image-import.html)

+If you'd like to know more about nested virtualisation support, check out: [How to run KVM guests in your GitHub Actions](https://actuated.dev/blog/kvm-in-github-actions)